prs-eth/Popcorn/README.md

 #### Model training and testing

-Instructions on how to install the project or library (Tested on Linux)
+Instructions on how to install the project or library (tested with Python 3.10.12)

 Set up the base environment like this:
 ```bash